Nanchang Project’s National Reunion Database Program is back!!! We are accepting new Form submissions again.

-Nanchang Project is excited to announce we are now able to assist adoptees who would like to add their DNA to China’s National Reunion Database (also known as the National Police Database).
+Nanchang Project is excited to announce we are now able to assist adoptees who would like to add their DNA to China’s National Reunion Database (also known as the National Police Database or National Public Security Database).
 As this database grows in popularity in China, we expect there to continue to be a growing number of matches occurring.
-More adoptees are matching with their birth families each year now!
+More and more adoptees are matching with their birth families each year now!
 Our assistance in this is 100% free.
 You will be responsible for purchasing a blood sample card (we have listed volunteers to help with this) and for the sample shipment to China.

 Detailed instructions are below:

-• Access the National Reunion DNA form by clicking here.
+• Access the National Reunion DNA Document Form by clicking here.
 This form must be downloaded and edited on your computer (please note, you cannot download it from the mobile Google Drive app - you must access it via the desktop site!).
 You will need to print it out and sign it.
-Upload a photo of the completed form to the Google sign-up sheet in Step 2.
+Upload a photo of the completed form to the Google Sign-Up Form in Step 2.
 You will also send this form with your completed blood sample, so hold onto it!

 • Your basic adoption information.
 This can be found in your adoption documents.